 The federal government’s number one responsibility is to protect the American people.

-As the end of the Obama Administration approaches, the American people still do not feel, with any degree of confidence, that Washington is taking the proper steps to to uphold that responsibility.
+As the Obama Administration approaches its final months, the American people still do not feel, with any degree of confidence, that Washington is taking the proper steps to carry out that responsibility.

 The Islamic State (ISIS)—a terrorist organization that President Obama once dubbed the “jayvee team”—has become a clear and serious threat during his watch, largely because he has failed to present and carry out a strategy to defeat it.

 That is just one of the many failures of this administration’s foreign policy which is rooted in wishful thinking, rather than grounded in reality.

 The idea that we can wish away the threats our nation faces by passively withdrawing from the international stage is a dangerous approach.

 It is this mentality that the President and his aides use to justify not calling jihadi attacks what they are—radical Islamic terrorism.
 The President has convinced himself that this threat will be neutralized if we just call it something else.
 Clearly this is not true.

 It is how we ended up with a deal that does nothing to prevent Iran from going nuclear but instead emboldens it to belligerently threaten the U.S., our allies like Israel and its neighboring Arab states.

 And it’s the same mindset that thinks closing the detention center at Guantanamo Bay (Gitmo) and moving dangerous terrorists to U.S. soil is the right thing to do.

 On this last point specifically, the Senate has a chance to correct course away from the dangerous path that President Obama’s policies are leading us by passing the National Defense Authorization Act (NDAA).